NickGw99/gwca-skeleton/readme.md

 ## Build and run

 1. Open the project with Git Bash
-2. Run `./scripts/setup.sh` (builds all project's Debug versions).
-This executes CMake's configure and CMake's build to create our target executables and DLL's.
+2. Run `./scripts/setup.sh`.
+This executes CMake's `configure` and CMake's `build` to create our target executables and DLL's.
 3. Copy `Inject.au3` into `build/Debug`.
 It can be used to inject a DLL into Guild Wars processes.
 4. Execute `build/Debug/Inject.au3` (requires AutoIt to be installed).
 Select the DLL to be injected (eg `PacketLogger.dll`).